wwivbbs/wwiv/trunk/bbs/readme.txt

 Rushfan - Implemented windows trashcan support in WFile::Delete Rushfan - Changed ANSI file code over to WFile in several places througout the code.
 Rushfan - Got rid of filelength (use WFile::GetLength()) now.
+Rushfan - renamed islname to GetTemporaryInstanceLogFileName Rushfan - renamed slname to GetSysopLogFileName Rushfan - Split up each of the different dropfile creation code into separate functions Rushfan - renamed sl1 to AddLineToSysopLogImpl

 ==============================================================================